twosigma/relexec/README.md

 script and execs it.

 This allows scripts to be defined that run with interpreters installed with the script.
-These can then run from anywhere in the filesystem, or moved to another location without breaking (as long as the relative path between the script and interpreter does not change).
+These can then run from anywhere in the filesystem, or be moved to another location without breaking (as long as the relative path between the script and interpreter does not change).

 Unlike other solutions to this problem, it is easy to programmatically rewrite shebangs to use relexec (or rewrite them back).